‘Empire’ producers cut Smollett from season’s last episodes

 - If proven, Smollett allegations could be a 'career killer' VIEW

+Police said Smollett planned the hoax because he was unhappy with his salary and wanted to promote his career.
+Before the attack, he also sent a letter that threatened him to the Chicago studio where “Empire” is shot, police said.

+As authorities laid out their case against Smollett, the narrative that emerged Thursday sounded like that of a filmmaker who wrote, cast, directed and starred in a short movie.

-Prosecutors say Smollett gave detailed instructions to the accomplices who helped him stage the attack in January, including telling them specific slurs to yell, urging them to shout “MAGA country” and even pointing out a surveillance camera that he thought would record the beating.
+Prosecutors said Smollett gave detailed instructions to the accomplices who helped him stage the attack in January, including telling them specific slurs to yell, urging them to shout “MAGA country” and even pointing out a surveillance camera that he thought would record the beating.

+“I believe Mr. Smollett wanted it on camera,” police Superintendent Eddie Johnson told reporters at a Thursday morning news conference.
+“But unfortunately that particular camera wasn’t pointed in that direction.”

+Smollett’s legal team issued a statement Thursday night, calling the actor a “man of impeccable character and integrity who fiercely and solemnly maintains his innocence.”
+The statement called Johnson’s news conference “an organized law enforcement spectacle.”